KondakovArtem/atlassian-webresource-webpack-plugin/README.md

 The sub-directory part of this configuration value needs to be configured in the project's `pom.xml`, as demonstrated in the basic usage section above.

+### `addEntrypointNameAsContext` (Optional)

+When set to `true` (the default value), all generated web-resources will be added to a context with the same name as the entrypoint.

+This behaviour can be disabled by setting the value of this option to `false`.

 ### `contextMap` (Optional)

 A set of key-value pairs that allows you to specify which webpack entry-points